kepelrs/nestjs-prisma-crud/docs/docs/access-control-module/access-control-module.md

 }
 ```

-Bellow you can find the documentation for each option.
+Below you can find the documentation for each option.

 ### opts.authDataKey